Nested Kriging predictions for datasets with large number of observations

 Second, we set $\sigma^2$ so that the leave-one-out errors have variance one:

-We implemented an algorithm which computes, for a given covariance parameter $\theta$, the quantities $m_{\agg,\theta,-i}(x_i)$ and $v_{\agg,\theta,-i}(x_i)$ for $q$ different values of $x_i$.
-If the proper storage and precomputations are made, the computational cost is of the order $O(q n^2)$, which is similar to the cost for predicting in $q$ new locations using the model aggregation procedure presented in this paper.
+We implemented an algorithm that computes, for a given covariance parameter $\theta$, the quantities $m_{\agg,\theta,-i}(x_i)$ and $v_{\agg,\theta,-i}(x_i)$ for $q$ different points $x_i$.
+If the proper storage and precomputations are made, the computational cost is of $O(q n^2)$, which is similar to the cost for predicting at $q$ new locations using the model aggregation procedure presented in this paper.
 However using precomputations, the algorithm also has a storage cost of $O(nq)$ which excludes using $q=n$ in the case where $n$ is large and prevents computing the right-hand side of Equation~\eqref{eq:optim:loo} exactly.
-Finally, one may notice that when $q$ points are chosen uniformly, without replacement, in the set of all $n$ points, averaging $q$ leave-one-out mean square error yields an unbiased estimate of the leave-one out mean square error, and can be seen as an approximation of the latter.
+Finally, one may notice that when $q$ points are chosen uniformly, without replacement, in the set of all $n$ points, averaging $q$ leave-one-out mean square error yields an unbiased estimate of the leave-one-out mean square error, and can be seen as an approximation of the latter.
 We thus propose to solve the optimization problem \eqref{eq:optim:loo} with a stochastic gradient descent algorithm described in Chapter 5 of \cite{bhatnagar13stochastic}.
 At each step of the gradient descent, the projection of the gradient of \eqref{eq:optim:loo} on a random direction is approximated by a finite difference.
 The algorithm is as follows.